A year on and still no justice for Grenfell fire victims

 Theresa Griffin agrees that trust has been well and truly broken.
 She and her daughter live in Bramley House, in Grenfell Tower's shadow, and both lost friends in the fire.

 Griffin has been maintaining a small memorial near the tower at the Latymer Christian Center, a place of support and donations to victims.
-A year on, it's smaller than it once was, and the teddy bears and toy bunny rabbits have faded in color.
-But people continue to bring fresh flowers and candles to remember those lost.
+A year on, the teddy bears and toy bunny rabbits have faded in color, but people continue to bring fresh flowers and candles to remember those lost.

 Asked about what justice for Grenfell means, Griffin said that money was the cause of what happened at Grenfell and that money was not what will heal wounds.
 Like many people affected by the fire, she is not convinced the public inquiry will make things right.
 Plenty of inquiries in the UK have taken years on end, and have concluded with little action taken.